apache/echarts-doc/en/option-gl/partial/post-effect.md

 ##${prefix|default('#')} FXAA(Object)

 After opening [postEffect](~${componentType}.postEffect), WebGL's default MSAA (Multi Sampling Anti Aliasing) will not work.
 At this time, FXAA (Fast Approximate Anti-Aliasing) can solve the anti-aliasing problem quickly and easily.
 FXAA blurs the edge of the scene to solve the problem of aliasing.
-It works well on some scenes，but in echarts-gl, you need to ensure that the edges of many texts and lines are sharp and clear, so FXAA is not suitable.
+It works well on some scenes, but in echarts-gl, you need to ensure that the edges of many texts and lines are sharp and clear, so FXAA is not suitable.
 At this point we can use supersampling by setting a higher `devicePixelRatio` as follows:

 ```js
 var chart = echarts.init(dom, null, {